 - Collect, preserve and display artifacts representing our local history

 - Collect and preserve historic photographs and albums

 - Collect manuscripts and records of organizations and businesses

 - Support a bursary (The Arnold Award) for students at George Elliot Secondary School in Lake Country

 - Interpret our history to our community and visitors

-- Offer public lectures on topics of local interest
+- Offer public and school lectures on local history topics and issues

 - Take videos of local events to document our history

 - Interview local residents and write family histories

 - Maintain a website, a Blog, a Facebook presence and an Instagram account